FuReSH/slides/darstellung/scholarly-makerspace.md

 ## Digitale Werkzeugkompetenz in den Humanities!

+>Do artefacts have politics? [@Winner+1980]

+>Your computer is on fire.
+Humankind can no longer afford to be lulled into complacency by narratives of techno-utopianism or technoneutrality, or by self-assured and oversimplified evasion. [@Mullaney2021Intro, 4]

 Stärkung der *tool literacy* (Werkzeugkompetenz) für:

 + **Teilhabe** an der Digitalität durch computationelle Methoden,